denyncrawford/deno-figlet/README.md

 - **If you are brave enough to write/port/add your own font, go ahead and make a PR.**

-    > If you want to make your own fonts quickly and easily, check this [awesome FIGlet font editor](http://patorjk.com/figlet-editor/#/edit) and say goodbye to the handmade stuff.
+    > To make your own fonts quickly and easily, check this [awesome FIGlet font editor](http://patorjk.com/figlet-editor/#/edit) and say goodbye to the handmade stuff.

   - **Once you have your font ready to go**: